pulimeng/eToxPred/README.md

 # Datasets:

 An example test dataset that can be used for prediction (in the .smi format) is provided in `tcm600_nr.smi`.
 The ready to use dataset for ET training is provided in `trainig_set.smi`.
 Much larger dataset for training can be found at `https://osf.io/m4ah5/`.
 The general format is SmilesString\tID\tToxicity.
-The results of the training set are provided in `etoxpred_best_results.csv`.
 The results of the testing set TCM6000_NR are also provied in `tcm_results.csv`.